 - Buy her flowers – seeing a theme?

-- Remind her that you love her children and that while they are not yours biologically, they became your family when you married their mom
+- Remind her that you love her children.
+While they are not yours biologically, they became your family when you married their mom

 - Encourage her children to do something special and if they forget organize it with them

-We can never change what was done to us but we can change how we perceive, process and act about it.
-It can be a learning obstacle and a blessing to you if you learn to change the way you look at it.
+We can never change what happens to us but we can change how we perceive, process and act about it.
+It can be a learning obstacle and a blessing if you learn to change the way you look at it.
 Remember the only power there really is – is the power of your thoughts.